-Western Fiction: Cowboys, Indians, outlaws, and all that sort of gun-slinging action.
+Western: Focuses on cowboys, Indians, outlaws, and all that sort of gun-slinging action.
 (Jesse James, The Savage Guns)

 Space Opera: Takes place almost entirely in space and revolves around space travel.
 (Star Wars, Star Trek)

-A genre somewhat between action-adventure and horror, which works on inciting both fear and excitement through a more realistic story premise.
+A genre between action-adventure and horror which incites both fear and excitement through a more realistic story premise.

 Psychological Thriller: Explores the mind of the protagonist; is often written in a way that confuses and misleads the audience.
 (Black Swan, Inception)